-4. Don’t use pesticides and fertilizers: It shouldn’t be surprising that pesticides that get sprayed to eradicate one type of insect can have detrimental effects across species.
-Although there’s no direct link between fertilizer use and firefly decline, it’s common sense that you will create a richer natural environment if you avoid synthetic fertilizers and chemicals.
+4. Don’t use pesticides and fertilizers: It shouldn’t come as a surprise that spraying pesticides to eradicate one type of insect can have detrimental effects across species.
+And though there’s no direct link between fertilizer use and firefly decline, it’s common sense that you will create a richer natural environment if you avoid synthetic fertilizers and chemicals.
 Better for you, better for the bugs.

-6. Plant trees: Trees–especially pines–provide a protective umbrella under which fireflies live and can mate.
-The needles that fall to the ground underneath pine trees create an additional habitat.
+6. Plant trees: Trees–especially pines–provide a protective umbrella under which fireflies can live and mate.
+The needles that fall to the ground beneath pine trees create an additional habitat.

 Above: On a recent weekend at my parents’ house in Connecticut, we enjoyed a nightly firefly show.
-An abundance of habitats like the woodpiles, wildflower meadows, and marshes around my parents' house are likely reasons that we saw so many.
-(Kendra had the right idea in Can We Please Be Less Fanatically Tidy?).
+An abundance of habitats like the woodpiles, wildflower meadows, and marshes around their place are likely why we saw so many.
+(Kendra had the right idea in Can We Please Be Less Fanatically Tidy?)

-Above: I armed myself with a wide-mouthed mason jar and a square of cheesecloth to do a bit of old-fashioned firefly catching.
+Above: I armed myself with a wide-mouthed jar and a square of cheesecloth to do some old-fashioned firefly-catching.

-Above: The cheesecloth did double-duty as as a breathable barrier and a translucent lid on my temporary nightlight.
-Don’t worry, I was a gentle captor and let this guy go before too long.
+Above: The cheesecloth did double-duty as a breathable barrier and a translucent lid on my temporary nightlight.
+Don’t worry, I was a gentle captor, and I let this guy go before too long.

-For more of my countrified exploits, see Meadow Muddle: My Laissez Faire Approach to Arranging Wildflowers and 12 Tips for Growing Cutting Flowers from Barberry Hill Farm.
+For more of Erin’s countrified exploits, see Meadow Muddle: My Laissez Faire Approach to Arranging Wildflowers and 12 Tips for Growing Cutting Flowers from Barberry Hill Farm.